novhack/godot-gifexporter/README.md

   - `scons p=x11 bits=64`
   - `scons p=windows bits=32`
   - `scons p=windows bits=64`
+    - Windows libraries in bin/win have to have their suffix changed to .dll

 3. Strip all resulting binaries of symbols with `strip` tool